sdvdxl/influxdb.com/content/docs/v0.9/write_protocols/line.md

 cpu,host=server\ 01,region=us\,west value_int=1i
 ```
 In these examples, the "host" is set to `server 01`.
 The field value associated with field key `msg` is double-quoted, as it is a string.
 The second example shows a region of `us,west` with the comma properly escaped.
 In the first example `value` is written as a floating point number.
 In the second, `value_int` is an integer.

+> **Note:** Prior to version 0.9.3, integers were numeric values that did not include a decimal (e.g. 1, 345, 2015, -10) and were not followed by a trailing `i`.
+Including a trailing `i` when writing integers will causes an error in versions 0.9.2 and prior.
+See [issue](https://github.com/influxdb/influxdb/issues/3519) for more information.